Toolkit

 - Could we design this to work with less data, less energy, or fewer steps?

-- If the environmental impact of this feature were visible to users, would they still want it?
+- If we had to disclose the environmental cost of this feature to users, would we build it the same way?

 - Are we making assumptions about user context that could exclude certain groups?